EthanSteidl/Archipelago-main-SOT-V2/worlds/seaofthieves/docs/en_Sea of Thieves.md

 18. Shovel - Allows location rewards for digging related locations
 19. Pirate Legend - Once achieved, you win

+The following items are filler:
+1. Gold Coins
+2. Ancient Coins
+3. Dabloons

+The following items are traps:
+1. Golden Dragon

+## What can you do with Gold?
+The game client tracks how much money you make in game.
+It also tracks how much money other players give you.
+You can spend this money on the `/shop` of the client

 ## What is the goal of this game when randomized?

 The goal is to defeat The Ghost of Graymarrow at the Fort of the Damned.